jamella/haxxor-framework/README.md

+# don't use it's buggy again
+More bugs and you will run into issues, I'm working on a fix
 # haxxor-framework
 Fuzzing, Scanning, Privilege Escalation, and Post-Exploitation framework.
 Written 100% in Python 2.7 for Linux/Mac OS
 ## How to use haxxor-framework